Professor Lasse Thomassen, BA (Copenhagen), MA, PhD (Essex)

-My current research focuses on three areas: debates within radical democratic theory and radical politics (autonomy vs hegemony, the indignados movements, Podemos, etc.); identity politics and the politics of inclusion, particularly in the context of the United Kingdom and Europe; and new approaches to the concept of representation.
+My research focuses on three areas: debates within radical democratic theory and radical politics (autonomy vs hegemony, movement parties, etc.); identity politics and the politics of inclusion, particularly in the context of the UK and Europe; and new approaches to the concept of representation.
 In addition, I have a long-standing interest in the work of Jürgen Habermas.
 Cutting across these research foci is my interest in developing deconstruction and discourse theory as methods for political analysis.
+During my Marie Skłodowska-Curie Fellow in the Department of Political Science at the University of Copenhagen (2019-21), I am working on a project developing deconstruction as a critical method for political theory

 British Multiculturalism and the Politics of Representation (Edinburgh University Press, 2017).